 We probably all have a second set of sheets for our beds.
 To help save on space during your move, and to avoid dirty mattresses after the move, use two fitted sheets.
 One will be put on normally, while the other one will be put on from the back.
 This way your entire mattress is protected.

 That luggage set with wheels is perfect for heavy items, like all your books.
 Laundry baskets and hampers can hold towels or blankets, for example.
 Decorative baskets are great for little things.
 If it can hold something, it should during a move!

 If you have other handy moving tips, we’d love to hear them in the comments below!
-And if the time is right for you to make the move from Point A, we’d love to help you find your new Point B. Check out our floorplans and move-in ready homes and let us know if we can give you a tour of one of our many communities in the Carolinas and Virginia!
+And if the time is right for you to make the move from Point A, we’d love to help you find your new Point B. Check out our floorplans and move-in-ready homes and let us know if we can give you a tour of one of our many communities in the Carolinas, Virginia, and Georgia!

-Low interest rates, an even lower supply of homes, an improving jobs outlook and rising house prices are swirling together to make for a tornado of activity between buyers and sellers as the spring market heats up.
+Low interest rates and an even lower supply of homes, an improving jobs outlook, and rising house prices are swirling together to make for a tornado of activity between buyers and sellers as the spring market heats up.

 Eastwood Homes, a privately- held home builder founded in Charlotte, NC in 1977 announces its 15,000th home closing.
 The company will celebrate this incredible milestone by recognizing a homeowner from each of its six divisions to represent their 15,000th customer.
 Homeowners will receive a gift for 15 weeks as a way to thank them for their commitment to Eastwood Homes.